Innoactive/Creator/.Documentation/articles/getting-started/evaluator.md

 ## Innoactive Creator Examples

-The `Innoactive Creator Examples` is a Unity project of a complete training application built with the `Innoactive Training Template`.
+The `Innoactive Creator Examples` is a Unity project of a complete training application built with the `Innoactive Base Template`.
 It contains [multiple examples](../miscellaneous/example-descriptions.md) which highlight different features of the Tranining Creator.

 ## Instructions